-In the other works cited in Table~\ref{tab:Examples}, the Euler system is constructed using the zeta integral method first developed by Loeffler--Skinner--Zerbes \cite{LSZ}.
+In all works cited in Table~\ref{tab:Examples} (except \cite{LLZ}), the tame norm relation is verified using the zeta integral method first developed by Loeffler--Skinner--Zerbes \cite{LSZ}.
 In this method, one writes down a carefully chosen candidate for the test vector in $C_c^\infty(X,\Z_p)^{K^1}$ and verifies that its trace is equal to $\sh{H}_\ell\cdot\Phi_0$ by an explicit, often intricate, zeta integral computation.
 It also relies crucially on local multiplicity one.
 Our method avoids both the computations and the local multiplicity one hypothesis.